rwf2/Rocket/site/guide/9-configuration.md

 | `limits.$name` | `&str`/`uint`     | Read limit for `$name`.                         | form = "32KiB"         |
 | `ctrlc`        | `bool`            | Whether `ctrl-c` initiates a server shutdown.   | `true`                  |
 | `shutdown`     | [`Shutdown`]      | Graceful shutdown configuration.                | [`Shutdown::default()`] |

+#### `BindableAddr`

+A bindable address can currently be a TCP address (argument: IP and port) or Unix socket (argument: path).
+A TCP address is specified in the format `"tcp://address:port"`, using square brackets for IPv6, and a Unix socket is specified in the format `"unix:///path/to/socket"`.

 ### Profiles